wachacoso/cse15l-lab-reports/Lab-3/lab-report-week-3.md

     }
 }
 ```
 When the server is created, the first part (the if statement) of the *handleRequest()* method is called.
-Because there is no other path following the domain, the path is empty and the code will display the following:
+A new empty ArrayList called "list" is formed.
+There is no path listed in the URL, fulfilling the first if statement and returning the following message:
 ![](2-A-SERVER-CREATED.png)

 Let's add a string into the query.
-In our URL, we will go to the path called "add" and then call a query of s=onto.
-This will call upon the second portion of the *handleRequest()* method (else if statement), which will add the queried string into the list and print out the following statement. \
+We now will add a path called "/add," which will direct us to the first else if statement, as it will recognize that path.
+Our query is called through use of the "?," and writing "s=onto" allows the program to recognize a String query being passed.
+Our program will then obtain the string following the equal sign, "onto," add the string to the list, and spit out the following message. \
 ![](2-B-ADD-QUERY.png)

-In the following screenshot, we have already added a couple of strings to the list.
-If we want to search for all the strings in the list that have an "a", we can call the search path and pass the query of s=a and it will spit out a list of all the words with "a" separated by commas:
+In the following screenshot, we have added the strings "apple", "artichoke", and "an" to the list that also contains "onto".
+If we want to search for all the strings in the list that have an "a", we can call "/search", which will recognize the search path and fulfill the second else if statement.
+Our recognized string/query is now "a", and since the search path was called, the program will iterate through the list and generate a new list ("searched") containing all the strings with "a".
+This list will then be printed out separated by commas as follows:
 ![](2-C-SEARCH-QUERY.png) \
 It is worth noting that if either of these paths do not contain a query, the website will spit out "Missing Query!".